Korean Minjok Leadership Academy: School life

 KMLA students are enrolled either on the domestic track (Minjok field) or on the international track, depending on their plans for college application.
 Beginning in 2008, KMLA has begun to select students without differentiation by separate tracks, enabling the students to make their decisions concerning college during their high school years without unnecessary pressure.

 In the beginning years of KMLA, the entrance exam allowed only 20 to 30 passing students, but has steadily increased the number of new students from 2003.
 From 2004 to 2009, the school admitted 150 students.
 However, corresponding with the plans of the school to increase its size, an enrollment of around 160 students in 2010 marked the most recent entry of students into the school.

-Although the largest number of KMLA students are from Seoul and Gyeonggi-do, students come from all over the country, as far as Jeju.
+Although the largest number of KMLA students are from Seoul and Gyeonggi Province, students come from all over the country, as far as Jeju.
 Moreover, numerous students from nations abroad, including China, Canada, France, Japan, Australia, and the United States, have been granted admission.